Frequently Asked Questions

 Answer: We always need educators for our GED program, tutors for our children’s Learning Center, mentors and Life Skills teachers.
 From time to time we have work days for moving, cleaning or small repairs and painting as well as family events such as Christmas parties, family movie nights and game days.

 Answer: Home Start always needs money.
-Given recent disasters such as Katrina and Rita, and the economic downturn, grant money has become more difficult to obtain than ever.
-Donations are tax deductible and we are grateful for them.
+Grant money has become more difficult to obtain than ever.
+Donations are tax-deductible and we are grateful for them.

 Answer: We do on a limited basis.
 We have very little storage.
 If you have a vehicle in good condition and it would be acceptable for a resident or client, please call us.
 We also accept, from time to time, furniture that we use to assist clients moving to housing upon graduation as well as food and clothing for our residents.
 Please call our office to inquire about any donations that you may have.
 CLICK here for the donation wish list.